-Alpha Class - Sunday School class taught by Lucia Petty
+Alpha Class - Sunday school class taught by Lucia Petty

-As I read the records of this church the old saying came to my mind, "Behind every successful man stands a devoted women."
-Well, here were the women of the church.
-Always the Ladies Aid gave this for the support of the church or that toward the preacher's salary or something to fix a roof.
-They raised the money in many ways from teas and ice cream socials to the present bazaars, rummage sales and dinners.
+Here the age old saying certainly applies: "Behind every successful man stands a devoted woman."
+The Ladies Aid were always willing to give in support of the church whether it was to help pay the preacher's salary or to fix a roof.
+They raised the money in many ways from teas and ice cream socials, to the present bazaars, rummage sales and dinners.
 Of course they changed their name many times: